libsdl-org/SDL_mixer/Xcode/pkg-support/resources/ReadMe.txt

 If SDL2_mixer.framework is installed in a non-standard location, please refer to the following link for ways to configure CMake: https://cmake.org/cmake/help/latest/command/find_package.html#config-mode-search-procedure

-(Partial) History of PB/Xcode projects:
-2009-09-21 - Updated for 64-bit (Snow Leopard) Universal Binaries.
-	Switched to 10.4 minimum requirement.
-	Reebuilt Ogg Vorbis components for 64-bit Universal.
-	Ogg 1.1.4
-	Vorbis 1.2.3
-	Mac native midi had to be disabled because the code depends on legacy Quicktime and won't compile in 64-bit.

-2006-01-31 - First entry in history.
-Updated for Universal Binaries.
-Static libraries of libogg and libvorbis have been brought up-to-date and built as Universal.
-Infrastructure has been added to support building against smpeg statically, but there may be bugs in smpeg itself (unrelated to static linking) which prevent MP3 playback.